 Rio Tinto Limited (ASX: RIO)

 It should come as no surprise that some of the best ASX blue chip stocks in today’s market are mining companies.
-The UK and Australian joint-listed Rio Tinto may be the best of the breed, not so much because it is one of several diversified ASX blue-chip mining stocks, but because of the range of commodities RIO counts among its operational assets.
+The UK and Australian joint listed Rio Tinto may be the best of breed, not so much because it is one of several diversified ASX blue chip mining stocks, but because of the range of commodities RIO counts among its operational assets.

-On 28 May 2018, Rio sold its last remaining coal mine, leaving the company as the world’s only global miner to fully exit the coal space.
-The company has been on a path toward carbon neutrality and has entered the renewable energy space since shedding its coal assets; it now counts lithium among its mined commodities.
-Rio has two lithium projects in development – the Rincon Lithium Project in Argentina and the Jadar Project in Serbia- presently on hold.
+On 28 May of 2018 Rio sold its last remaining coal mine, leaving the company as the world’s only global miner having fully exited the coal space.
+The company has been on a path towards carbon neutrality and has entered the renewable energy space since shedding its coal assets and now counts lithium among its mined commodities.
+Rio has two lithium projects in development – the Rincon Lithium Project in Argentina and the Jadar Project in Serbia, on hold at the moment.

-Rio’s principal asset remains iron ore.
-However, the company is committed to producing “green steel” by reducing carbon emissions at its mines by converting to renewable energy sources, primarily wind and solar.
+Rio’s principal asset remains iron ore, but the company is committed to producing “green steel” by reducing carbon emissions at its mine by converting to renewable energy generating sources, primarily wind and solar.

-The company also mines copper and aluminium – commodities of vital importance for a clean energy future – as well as titanium dioxide, a coating that can reduce carbon emissions – and borates for agricultural and high-tech applications.
+The company also mines copper and aluminum – both commodities of vital importance for a clean energy future – as well as titanium dioxide, a coating that can reduce carbon emissions – and borates for both agricultural and high-tech applications.
 Rio is the majority shareholder of Energy Resources Australia (ERA).
-Rio recently announced the company would buy AUD $319m dollars in ERA shares to help fund the rehabilitation of the site of ERA’s Ranger Uranium Mine.
+Rio recently announced the company would buy $319 AUD million dollars in ERA shares to help fund the rehabilitation of ERA’s Ranger Uranium Mine site.

 Rio Tinto Financials

-It is debatable how much of a household name RIO is, but on every other measure, the company goes beyond large-cap into blue-chip stock status.
+It is debatable how much of a household name RIO is, but on every other measure the company goes beyond large cap into blue chip stock status.
+Over five years the stock price is up 38.9% in volatile trading.
+Year over year the stock price is up 21.1%, as of 24 May of 2024.

 Sonic Healthcare Limited (ASX: SHL)

-From bruises to bone cancer, the treatment of medical ailments begins with a diagnosis, from sample tests conducted in a pathology laboratory to medical imaging and symptomatic diagnosis from a medical practitioner.
+From bruises to bone cancer, the treatment of medical ailments begins with a diagnosis, from sample tests conducted in a pathology laboratory, to medical imaging, to symptomatic diagnosis from a medical practitioner.

-Sonic Healthcare may not meet the Australian blue-chip stock “household name” qualifying standard.
-Still, the company is one of the largest providers of laboratory and diagnostic imaging worldwide and an Australian leader in medical imaging and general and occupational health treatment centres.
+Sonic Healthcare may not meet the Australian blue chip stock “household name” qualifying standard, but the company is one of the largest providers of laboratory and diagnostic imaging worldwide and an Australian leader in medical imaging and general and occupational health treatment centres.

-The company serves medical practitioners, hospitals, and community health centres with its complete medical imaging services available in 120 clinics across Australia.
-It provides X-rays and Ultrasounds, Magnetic Resonance Imaging (MRI), Computerised Topography (CT), mammography and nuclear medicine.
+The company serves medical practitioners, hospitals, and community health centres with its full line of medical imaging services available in 120 clinics across Australia, from X-rays and Ultrasounds to Magnetic Resonance Imaging (MRI) to Computerised Topography (CT) to mammography and nuclear medicine.

-The COVID-19 Pandemic was a “double-edged sword” for the company, with some operations benefiting from COVID testing and others suffering from the shutdown of a wide range of non-life-threatening medical procedures.
+The COVID 19 Pandemic was a “double edged sword” for the company, with some operations benefiting from Covid testing and others suffering from the shutdown of a wide range of non-life threatening medical procedures.
 The impact was slight, with a drop in net profit between FY 2019 and FY 2020.
-By 2022, Sonic’s financials fully recovered but dipped in FY 2023.
-The company saw an 80% dip in revenue from COVID-related diagnostics, an 11% revenue decline overall, and a 53% drop in net profit.
+By 2022 Sonic’s financials fully recovered but took a drop in FY 2023.
+The company saw an 80% dip in revenue from COVID related diagnostics; an 11% revenue decline overall, and a 53% drop in net profit.

 Sonic Healthcare Financials